Dream of living the #farmlife, but you live on a suburban block?

 While pulling up your caravan on happy hour at the in-town caravan park will allow you to explore Outback Queensland at ease with the bonus of making mates with your new caravanning neighbours; there’s plenty of outback locals who have opened their farms (aka stations), providing you a whole new avenue to experience the real Outback Queensland.

-If not seeing the neighbours, feeding farm animals and soaking up a good old serve of country hospitality sounds like the kind of holiday you’re in need of, grab your boots and don’t be afraid to get a little dirty, these six Outback Queensland station stays are just for you.
+If not seeing the neighbours, feeding farm animals and soaking up a good old serve of country hospitality sounds like the kind of holiday you’re in need of, grab your boots and don’t be afraid to get a little dirty, these five Outback Queensland station stays are just for you.

 1. Shandonvale Station